mentalblank/rdt-client/README.md

 ### Connecting Sonarr/Radarr

 RdtClient emulates the qBittorrent web protocol and allow applications to use those APIs.
-This way you can use Sonarr and Radarr to download directly from RealDebrid.
+This way you can use Sonarr and Radarr to download directly from debrid providers.

 1. Login to Sonarr or Radarr and click `Settings`.
 1. Go to the `Download Client` tab and click the plus to add.
 1. Click `qBittorrent` in the list.
-1. Enter the IP or hostname of the RealDebridClient in the `Host` field.
+1. Enter the IP or hostname of RDT-Client in the `Host` field.
 1. Enter the 6500 in the `Port` field.
 1. Enter your Username/Password you setup above in the Username/Password field.
 1. Set the category to `sonarr` for Sonarr or `radarr` for Radarr.